Dusty-Hordofel/biloko-mern-ecommerce/client/README.md

         - create a store with createStore function and insert rootReducer ans composeWithDevTools as agurments.
         - create a reducer folder & rootReducer (to combine all reducers) function in index.js file
         - add userReducer in rootReducer function.
+        - create userReducer

+    - User in Redux State
+        NB: Now we want to update the state with the user we get from the firebase
+        - Go to App.js and use to the firebase auth function to access the currently logged user.
+        - import auth function from the firebase;
+        - dipatch action using useDispatch from "react-redux".
+        - add useEffect to check firebase auth state
+        - create unsubscribe const and use onAuthStateChanged method from firebase
+        - create if statement to check if user is logged.
+        - dispatch action to the store dispatch({type: x, payload: x})
+        NB: we don't have store information in the localStorage, firebase stores everything for us.

+    - User Logout
+        1. go to the Header component
+        2. import firebase from "firebase/compat/app";
+        3. to to dropdown menu,copy one children. remove key, add icon and className.
+        4. add OnClick handler to Logout user using firebase method, add & create logout method.
+        5. import useDispatch hook to update the state adding dispatch method in logout function     dispatch({type: "LOGGED_OUT_USER",payload: null,});
+        6. redirect user in login page fater logout.
+        7. Change the logout icon

+    - Login Page
+        1.